The Italian Direct Object Pronouns

 Either way works perfectly in Italian, and there is no preference between the two forms.
 Italians use both equally.

-The direct pronouns and the imperative
+Direct Pronouns and the imperative

 - Informal imperative: the pronoun goes at the back of the verb → mangialo! (eat it!)